 Yet for various reasons, weight loss is also a problem that may occur with anxiety.
 There are several factors that cause this weight loss to occur:

 - Lack of Eating The most likely reason that those with anxiety lose weight is a disinterest in food.
 This is very common in those with depression but plays a role in anxiety as well.
 When you have intense anxiety you start to lose your appetite.
 You begin to feel as though you're genuinely not hungry and eat much less than you need to.
 You may not even realize how little you're eating, but in essence, you're starving yourself, and that can cause massive weight loss very quickly.
 Unfortunately, it also eats away muscle and slows your metabolism so that if you start eating again, you're more likely to gain weight faster.
-If you have anxiety, you need to try to eat.
+Even if you do not feel you have an appetite, it is important to attempt to maintain healthy eating habits.

 - Nervous Movement Another often forgotten reason that you might lose weight with anxiety is that many of those suffering from anxiety are constantly moving.
 Some people develop nervous ticks and leg shakes.
 Others feel as though they have to get up and walk around, so they do more walking in their home.
 While some people completely shut down with anxiety, others unintentionally move more, and this can burn away calories.